jaredible/UMSLQueueingSystem/README.md

 # UMSL's Art Department Queueing System

-This queueing system's purpose is to help facilitate the art departments resource scheduling.
+The purpose of this is to help facilitate the art departments resource scheduling.

 ## Getting Started